JonathanHoffmann/BukkitHashWarp/README.md

 ### Commands:
 warp <seed>\
 permission: hashwarp.use DEFAULT\
-Seed is anything.\
+Seed can be anything.

 warpchangeradius <world> <newradius>\
 permission: hashwarp.admin OP\
-Might add deletion of all warppoints for the world in the future\
+Might add deletion of all warppoints for the world in the future

 warpreverse <X> <Z> [world]\
 permission: hashwarp.reverse DEFAULT\
-World not required if sender is a player, looking in the current world in that case.\
+World not required if sender is a player, looking in the current world in that case.

 warplist [world]\
 permission: hashwarp.list\
-World not required if sender is a player, looking in the current world in that case.\
+World not required if sender is a player, looking in the current world in that case.